znthsol/fantom/README.md

-# Fantom - AI-Powered Smart Search Microservice
+# Fantom

-Fantom is an intelligent search microservice that combines efficient caching with advanced sorting algorithms and AI-powered reranking to deliver highly accurate search results.
+Fantom is an intelligent search system that combines efficient caching with advanced sorting algorithms and AI-powered reranking to deliver highly accurate search results.
 It's designed to be easily integrated into existing applications, particularly useful for platforms that need to enhance their search capabilities.

 ## Features